 “Official estimates place annual average GDP growth between 2011-12 and 2016-17 at about 7%.
 We estimate that actual growth may have been about 4.5% with a 95% confidence interval of 3.5-5.5 %,” he said.

-Manufacturing is one such sector where the calculations have been largely mis-measured, wrote Subramanian, who quit as the chief economic adviser in August last year before his extended tenure was to end in May 2019.
+Manufacturing is one such sector where the calculations have been wrongly measured to a great extent, wrote Subramanian, who quit as the chief economic adviser in August last year before his extended tenure was to end in May 2019.

 He said the evidence, based on disaggregated data from India and cross-sectional/panel regressions, is robust.